reema0814/mslearn-fabric/Instructions/Labs/06-dataflows-gen2.md

 You will be able to complete the following tasks:

+- Task 1: Create a Dataflow (Gen2) to ingest data
+- Task 2: Add data destination for Dataflow
+- Task 3: Add a dataflow to a pipeline

 ### Task 1: Create a Dataflow (Gen2) to ingest data

 Now that you have a lakehouse, you need to ingest some data into it.
 One way to do this is to define a dataflow that encapsulates an *extract, transform, and load* (ETL) process.